Nabhany/yolo/explanation.md

-1. CREATION OF DOCKER USING DOCKER FILE AND PUSH TO DOCKER HUB
+# 1. CREATION OF DOCKER USING DOCKER FILE AND PUSH TO DOCKER HUB

+Choice of the base image is important on which to build each containerand to detarmine the size of the image.

 Added the Docker file for both Frontend and Backend.
 Backend
 FROM node:16.18.1-alpine
 # Create app directory
 WORKDIR /usr/src/app/backend
 # A wildcard is used to ensure both package.json AND package-lock.json are copied
 COPY package*.json ./
-    #Install app dependencies
+# Install app dependencies
 RUN npm install
-    #Copy the current directory . in the project to the working directory /usr/src/app/backend in the image.
+# Copy the current directory . in the project to the working directory /usr/src/app/backend in the image.
 COPY . .
-    #Add metadata to the image to describe that the container is listening on port 5000
+# Add metadata to the image to describe that the container is listening on port 5000
 EXPOSE 5000
 CMD [ "npm", "start" ]
 Frontend
 FROM node:16.18.1-alpine
 # Create app directory
 WORKDIR /usr/src/app/client
 # A wildcard is used to ensure both package.json AND package-lock.json are copied
 COPY package*.json ./
-    #Install app dependencies
+# Install app dependencies
 RUN npm install
-    #Copy the current directory . in the project to the working directory /usr/src/app/backend in the image.
+# Copy the current directory . in the project to the working directory /usr/src/app/backend in the image.
 COPY . .
-    #Add metadata to the image to describe that the container is listening on port 5000
+# Add metadata to the image to describe that the container is listening on port 5000
 EXPOSE 5000
 CMD [ "npm", "start" ]